Real Twistings are 2-Line Bundles: Super 2-line bundles over graded Lie groupoids

 \subsection{Graded Lie groupoids}

 Lie groupoids encode all sorts of equivariance; they include orbifolds and even more general structures.
-Traditional equivariance, where a Lie group $G$ acts on a smooth manifold $X$, is included by considering the action groupoid $\act XG$.
-The case of no equivariance is included by associating to a smooth manifold $X$ the Lie groupoid $X_{dis}$ with only identity morphisms.
+Traditional equivariance, where a~Lie group $G$ acts on a~smooth manifold $X$, is included by considering the action groupoid $\act XG$.
+The case of no equivariance is included by associating to a~smooth manifold $X$ the Lie groupoid $X_{\rm dis}$ with only identity morphisms.

-If $\Gamma$ is a Lie groupoid, we will denote by $s,t: \Gamma_1\to \Gamma_0$ the source and target maps, by $\Gamma_k := \Gamma_1 \ttimes st \Gamma_1 \ttimes st ... \ttimes st \Gamma_1$ the smooth manifold of $k$-tuples of composable morphisms, and by $c: \Gamma_2 \to \Gamma_1$ the composition map.
+If $\Gamma$ is a~Lie groupoid, we will denote by $s,t\colon \Gamma_1\to \Gamma_0$ the source and target maps, by $\Gamma_k := \Gamma_1 \ttimes st \Gamma_1 \ttimes st\cdots \ttimes st \Gamma_1$ the smooth manifold of $k$-tuples of composable morphisms, and by~${c\colon \Gamma_2 \to \Gamma_1}$ the composition map.

-Every presheaf $\mathscr{F}$ on the category of smooth manifolds extends canonically to a presheaf on the category of Lie groupoids (whose morphisms are smooth functors), via the homotopy limit over the associated simplicial manifold,
+Every presheaf $\mathscr{F}$ on the category of smooth manifolds extends canonically to a~presheaf on the category of Lie groupoids (whose morphisms are smooth functors), via the homotopy limit over the associated simplicial manifold,

-see, e.g. \cite{nikolaus2}.
-In particular, we obtain a bicategory $\stwoLineBdl(\Gamma)$ of super 2-line bundles over a Lie groupoid $\Gamma$.
-If $G$ is a Lie group acting on $X$, then, by definition, a $G$-equivariant super 2-line bundle over $X$ is a super 2-line bundle over the action groupoid $\Gamma=\act XG$.
+see, e.g.,~\cite{nikolaus2}.
+In particular, as super 2-line bundles form a~sheaf of bicategories on the site of smooth manifolds (see Theorem~\ref{2-line-bundles-form-stack}), we obtain a~bicategory $\stwoLineBdl(\Gamma)$ of super 2-line bundles over a~Lie groupoid $\Gamma$.
+If $G$ is a~Lie group acting on $X$, then, by definition, a~$G$-equivariant super 2-line bundle over $X$ is a~super 2-line bundle over the action groupoid $\Gamma=\act XG$.

-In this paper, we need a yet more general version of equivariance, which is w.r.t. \emph{graded} Lie groupoids.
-These appeared in \cite[Def.
-2.4]{Freed2011a} (in a topological setting).
+In this paper, we need a~yet more general version of equivariance, namely, equivariance with respect to \emph{graded} Lie groupoids.
+These appeared in \cite[Definition~2.4]{Freed2011a} (in a~topological setting).

-\begin{definition} A \emph{graded Lie groupoid} is a Lie groupoid $\Gamma$ equipped with a smooth functor $\phi : \Gamma \to \mathrm{B}\mathbb{Z}_2$, where the latter denotes the groupoid with a single object and two morphisms. \end{definition}
+\begin{Definition} A \emph{graded Lie groupoid} is a~Lie groupoid $\Gamma$ equipped with a~smooth functor $\phi \colon \Gamma \to \mathrm{B}\mathbb{Z}_2$, where the latter denotes the groupoid with a~single object and two morphisms. \end{Definition}